Doron-L/PriceOfCall/README.md

 **Speaking**                   **Interested**
 15 = speaking   &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;             17 = maybe_interested

-Since we care only if a call was picked-up or not, I grouped the classes into two categories.
+Since we care only if a call was received or not, I grouped the classes into two categories.
 I ignored calls with classes 2, 8, 9, 10, 14, as they aren't relevant to the problem at hand.
-Classes 3 and 4 were grouped as the non-picked up calls.
-The rest of the classes were grouped as the picked-up calls.
-The ratio between the calls that were not picked-up to the ones that were was about 2/1.
+Classes 3 and 4 were grouped as the non-received  calls.
+The rest of the classes were grouped as the received calls.
+The ratio between the calls that were not received versus received was about 2:1.

 ## Cleaning the data

-The main cleaning challenge was to deal with many NaNs.
-One of the main reasons for having NaNs is the fact that Upcall started to collect different features at different times.
-Thus, the features that were started to be collected at later times have many NaNs.
-My strategy was to remove calls that have NaN's in any of the features that are relevant for the specific analysis.
+The main cleaning challenge was to deal with missing data.
+One of the main reasons for having missing data was the fact that Upcall changed the call features that they were tracking over time.
+Therefore, the features that were tracked at later times had missing values for earlier call dates.
+My strategy was to remove calls that had missing data in any of the features that were relevant for this specific analysis.

 ## Exploratory data analysis